 - Chase Sapphire Reserve® – Points worth 1.5¢ per point in the Chase Travel Portal

 Each card features its own earning and redemption ratio, which can be affected by other cards you hold within the Ultimate Rewards family.
-For example, the Freedom Card earns 5% on revolving bonus categories and 1% on all other purchases, and you can redeem points for cash back, or at 1¢ per point via the portal.
+For example, the Freedom Card earns 5% cash back on bonus categories that rotate every quarter and 1% on all other purchases, and you can redeem points for cash back, or at 1¢ per point via the portal.
 However, if you also hold a Sapphire Reserve, you can combine points between your Freedom Card and your Sapphire Reserve account, and redeem those points at 1.5¢ per point.
 That’s a return of 7.5% on every dollar spent on the Freedom Card in the 5x category!

 You can redeem points earned on any of the cards above in the Chase Travel Portal.
 However, you’ll need to pair the three no annual fee cards with one of the premium cards to redeem for a higher rate through the portal, and if you want the ability to transfer Ultimate Rewards to travel partners.